-In order for the Office of Undergraduate Admission and University Registrar to make an admission decision, UK must receive a completed application, which includes:
+In order for the Office of Undergraduate Admission to make an admission decision, UK must receive a completed application, which includes:

-- Either: UK Application for Undergraduate Admission or Common Application
+- Either: UK Application for Undergraduate Admission, Common App or myCoalition application

 - Transcripts: Attach an official high school transcript to the application.
 This transcript should reflect grades through at least six semesters of high school work.
 If you are a high school graduate, submit a complete official transcript including the date of graduation.

 - Non-Refundable Application Processing Fee: Pay $50 online when submitting the electronic application for admission or mail a check noting the applicant ID to the Office of Undergraduate Admission.
 Full-time UK employees applying to take classes and who submit a copy of their UK staff card are not required to pay the processing fee.